It’s easy to find out – don’t put it off.

 How much do you really need?

-In March 2014, The Association of Superannuation Funds of Australia (ASFA), found that to have a comfortable lifestyle, retired singles who live in their own home need to spend $42,861 a year and couples $58,784.
+The Association of Superannuation Funds of Australia (ASFA), found that to have a comfortable lifestyle, retired singles who live in their own home need to spend over $43,000 a year and couples over $60,000.

-Keeping in mind that the maximum annual Age Pension for singles amounts to approx $21,000 (including the Pension Supplement) and $31,600 for couples, there is a huge shortfall between aspiration and reality.
+Keeping in mind that the maximum annual Age Pension for singles amounts to just over $23,000 (including the Pension and Energy Supplements) and just over $35,000 for couples, there is a huge shortfall between aspiration and reality, for “comfortable” living.

-The news isn’t any better for those single age pensioners who are simply looking for a modest lifestyle compared to comfortable.
+The news isn’t any better for those single age pensioners around 65YO who are simply looking for a modest lifestyle compared to comfortable.